 Friends seek to follow the Light Within when they reach major choices in life, but the Light does not usually give us unmistakable road signs or route maps.
-Instead, we pray, follow spiritual disciplines, sit with an issue in worship, and talk to individuals who havesome perspective or insight to offer us. offer.
+Instead, we pray, follow spiritual disciplines, sit with an issue in worship, and talk to individuals who have perspective or insight to offer.

-For some decisions that we face the choice of a vocation, face-what vocations to follow, whether to join a faith group, whom to marry, or whether to adopt a child with special needs-the spiritual dimensions of the choice are especially striking.
-We know that if our choice is not in harmony with our deepest values and the guidance of the Spirit, the consequences may be serious.
+For some decisions that we face-what vocations to follow, whether to join a faith group, whom to marry, whether to adopt a child with special needs-the spiritual dimensions of the choice are especially striking.
+If our choice is not in harmony with our deepest values and the guidance of the Spirit, the consequences may be serious.
 Friends may gain a deep sense of ease and grace from knowing their decision has been made with the aid of caring Friends who have listened together for the counsel of the Spirit.